 Georgia law may not on your side when you are the victim of a dog attack, but the experienced Atlanta and Sandy Springs dob bite attorneys at Robbins & Associates are.
 We are experienced in determining dog bite liability in Georgia.
 We have the resources and tenacity to investigate your claim.
 Most importantly, we will fight to get you every penny you deserve.

 Under Georgia law, a dog owner must keep a “dangerous dog” or “potentially dangerous dog” securely confined and away from others.
 In addition, a sign indicating a dangerous dog is on the premises is required, as is liability insurance of at least $15,000.

 Attacks from a dangerous or potentially dangerous dog are subject strict liability, meaning the owner will have to pay for damages regardless of circumstances.
 Owners of dangerous dogs may also face criminal penalties such as fines and jail time, but these punishments will do nothing to cover your damages.
 To ensure your damages are covered you will need an aggressive Atlanta dog bite lawyer on your side as soon as possible.

-At Robbins & Associates, PC, our Atlanta, Georgia attorney is experienced in helping people who have suffered dog bites receive the compensation to which they are entitled.
+At Robbins Law, PC, our Atlanta, Georgia attorney is experienced in helping people who have suffered dog bites receive the compensation to which they are entitled.